harness/developer-hub/docs/continuous-integration/use-ci/set-up-build-infrastructure/which-build-infrastructure-is-right-for-me.md

 When running builds in a Kubernetes cluster, each CI stage executes in a pod, and the stage's steps share the pod's resources.

 If you are familiar with Kubernetes, this option is relatively easy to set up and manage, but there are some configuration requirements.
-For example, macOS [platforms](#supported-operating-systems-and-architectures) are not supported, the built-in [Build and Push steps require root access](/docs/continuous-integration/use-ci/build-and-upload-artifacts/build-and-upload-an-artifact.md#kubernetes-cluster-build-infrastructures-require-root-access) and [privileged mode is required for Docker-in-Docker](./k8s-build-infrastructure/set-up-a-kubernetes-cluster-build-infrastructure.md#privileged-mode-is-required-for-docker-in-docker).
+For example, the built-in [Build and Push steps require root access](/docs/continuous-integration/use-ci/build-and-upload-artifacts/build-and-upload-an-artifact.md#kubernetes-cluster-build-infrastructures-require-root-access) and [privileged mode is required for Docker-in-Docker](./k8s-build-infrastructure/set-up-a-kubernetes-cluster-build-infrastructure.md#privileged-mode-is-required-for-docker-in-docker).

 To learn more about using a Kubernetes cluster as build infrastructure, go to [Set up a Kubernetes cluster build infrastructure](./k8s-build-infrastructure/set-up-a-kubernetes-cluster-build-infrastructure.md).